active-interest/seo-ultimate/readme.txt

 	* Import/export your links as CSV files.
 	* Create links pointing to draft posts that will auto-enable when the post is published!
 	* Build internal links to your posts from within the WordPress post editor!
 Use "Instant Post Propulsion" technology to automatically link your old posts to new ones.
+	* Lets you enable "Silo Linking" mode so that posts only link to other posts in the same category

 * **Canonicalizer**
 	* Point search engines to preferred content access points with `<link rel="canonical" />` SEO tags.